 - Involving at least 30% of women in GAP training: Patchouli cultivation/distillation is a predominantly male activity, however, women are often responsible for general farm maintenance and post-harvest practices.
 SIPP supports gender mainstreaming so the roles of women are recognized.

 - SIPP assisted five patchouli distilations retrofitted in North Kolaka District with a new design of furnace and oil separator.
 This prototype reduces fuel consumption up to 40% and helps distillers to produce better quality oil through the use of an oil separator.

 - One owner in Kolaka Utara adopted the technology and now supports four others to apply it.

-- SIPP produced 2 modules of GAP for smallholders farmers and GDP (Good Distilation Practice) for distillers specificly for patchouli.
+- SIPP produced 2 modules of GAP for smallholders farmers and GDP (Good Distilation Practice) for distillers specifically for patchouli.

 - An additional GAP-day of training was held on the topics of sustainable fuelwood planting and child labour prevention.

 - SIPP improves safety in the use of pesticide by delivering safety trainings to 931 farmers.
 The module has been incorporated into the main curriculum of GAP for patchouli.

 - SIPP delivered trainings to farmers, extension workers and village officials: 1.125 on GAP, 1.071 on GNP, 1.122 on GFP, 344 on GDP.